twinfoundation/identity/packages/identity-cli/docs/reference/functions/buildCommandVerifiableCredentialRevoke.md

 > **buildCommandVerifiableCredentialRevoke**(): `Command`

-Build the verifiable credential revoke command to the CLI.
+Build the verifiable credential revoke command for the CLI.

 ## Returns